microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0/Set-MgCommunicationOnlineMeetingAttendeeReport.md

 # Set-MgCommunicationOnlineMeetingAttendeeReport

 ## SYNOPSIS
-Update media content for the navigation property onlineMeetings in communications
+Update attendeeReport for the navigation property onlineMeetings in communications

 ## SYNTAX